-Going back to the “talking head” effect of a virtual classroom, engaging learners in a physical classroom can be difficult.
+Going back to the “talking head” effect, engaging learners in a physical classroom can be challenging.
 So how do you engage your learners when you aren’t there with them?

 In general, we respond better to visual stimuli than others.
 For example, research shows that we remember about 80% of what we see versus 20% of what we read and 10% of what we hear.

 80% is a significant number which is why visuals are vital when teaching English online.

 Use videos instead of written instructions.